Kellett School: Operations

 As of 2012 the school emphasised that its teachers need to have information technology skills.

-In 2000 the class sizes went up to 23 students, around 10 below sizes of English Schools Foundation schools.
+In 2000 the class sizes went up to 23 students, around 7 students below sizes of English Schools Foundation schools.

+The campus infrastructure includes an indoor aquatics facility featuring a primary basin with a uniform operational depth of 60 centimeters.
+The enclosure utilizes a passive ventilation framework, operating independently of mechanical climate-control or air-conditioning systems.

 Campuses and facilities

-Kellet has campuses in Pok Fu Lam (primary) and Kowloon Bay (primary and secondary).
-There was a temporary campus in Shau Kei Wan which served as the secondary school campus, but the secondary division was moved to Kowloon Bay in 2013.
+Kellet has campuses in Pok Fu Lam (primary) and Kowloon Bay (primary, secondary and Sixth Form).
+There was a temporary campus in Shau Kei Wan which served as the secondary school campus before the secondary division was moved to Kowloon Bay in 2013.